Blockchain in automotive

 Electric and autonomous vehicles are two emerging trends promising to transform the automotive industry and transportation.
 While not without detractors, these trends are seeing a growing interest from major car makers.
 However, such a paradigm shift introduces its own challenges, chief among them being the need for building a new infrastructure.

 Blockchain technology solutions can help achieve that, especially if they are used in combination with other emerging technologies such as the Internet-of-Things, machine learning and big data.
-Blockchain can enable development of: solutions that help owners of electric cars to more easily charge their vehicles; efficient ways for autonomous vehicles to collect, store, organize and share data, which, in turn, will help them learn how to better navigate any environment; platforms for tracking and managing global or localized fleets of self-driving vehicles and more.
+Blockchain in automotive can enable development of: solutions that help owners of electric cars to more easily charge their vehicles; efficient ways for autonomous vehicles to collect, store, organize and share data, which, in turn, will help them learn how to better navigate any environment; platforms for tracking and managing global or localized fleets of self-driving vehicles and more.

 Mobility Open Blockchain Initiative (MOBI), a nonprofit consortium, whose members include BMW, Ford, GM, Hyundai, Honda, IBM, Ripple, R3, Hyperledger, Accenture and ARXUM, among others, (you can read about we did for ARXUM here) is one of the organizations spearheading the effort to utilize distributed ledger technologies (DLT) to bolster the autonomous vehicle sector.
 MOBI seeks to create industry standards for possible DLT solutions for vehicle identity, usage-based insurance, electric vehicle grid integration, tokenization of carbon credits and more.